ppy/osu-wiki/wiki/Tournaments/CWC/2017/en.md

 1. The osu!catch World Cup is a country-based team tournament, played on the osu!catch game mode.
    - While this competition is planned as a 3 versus 3 setup, this might change depending on the amount of incoming registrations.
-2. Map scoring is based on Score V2.
+2. Map scoring is based on ScoreV2.
-   - Changes to the Score V2 algorithm were proposed by the Tournament Management to the developers already and are yet under review.
+   - Changes to the ScoreV2 algorithm were proposed by the Tournament Management to the developers already and are yet under review.
 3. The maps for each round will be announced by the mapset selector in advance on the Sunday before the actual matches take place.
 Only these will be used during the respective matches.
    - One map will be given as a tiebreaker map.
 This map will only be played in case of a tie.
-   - There will also be a [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock) and a [DoubleTime](/wiki/Game_modifier/Double_Time) bracket.
+   - There will also be a [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock) and a [Double Time](/wiki/Game_modifier/Double_Time) bracket.
 4. Match schedule will be settled by the Tournament Management (see below).
 5. If no staff or referee is available, the match will be postponed.
 6. Failed players' scores do not get added to the team score.